-Publishing your ionic application to real world require some steps to be followed and performed before its goes live. which included cleaning up unwanted plugins used during the development , you signing the app to let others know that “Its Owned by You” and publishing it app store.
+Publishing your ionic app to real world require some steps to be followed and performed before its goes live. which included cleaning up unwanted plugins used during the development , you signing the app to let others know that “Its Owned by You” and publishing it app store.

 In this introductory tutorial about how to publish ionic application google play store following items are covered :-

 - How to prepare the application for production